 Shuly’s writing has appeared or is forthcoming in Brevity, The Rumpus, wildness, Zone 3, Cider Press Review, december magazine, JuxtaProse Literary Magazine, The Maine Review, Lunch Ticket, Glass: A Journal of Poetry, Hawai`i Pacific Review, Prime Number Magazine, Red Earth Review, Under the Sun, Full Grown People, Fiction Southeast, New Southern Fugitives, Change Seven, and The Louisville Review, among others.

-Shuly is working on a short story collection, and she is looking for a publisher for her poetry manuscript.
+Shuly has recently completed a short story collection, and she is looking for a publisher for a poetry manuscript.

 CONTACT Email: shulycawood [at] gmail [dot] com.